flyconnectome/hemibrain_olf_data/README.md

-# fib_hemibrain_pns
+# hemibrain_olf_data
-Various data on FIB hemibrain PNs
+Various data on FIB hemibrain olfactory neurons.
+It includes primary data such as classification of hemibrain uPNs per type, and comparison of cetain features to FAFB.